mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 3/7 Slanted And Enchanted - Pavement
+* 1st Listen:

 ## 3/6 The Black Saint And The Sinner Lady - Charles Mingus
-* 1st Listen:
+* 1st Listen: Pretty good

+More tolerable than free form jazz - Mingus actually has a composition he's working with.
+Employing a variety of musicians, he leads the group to create some emotional music.

 ## 3/5 Aftermath - The Rolling Stones
 * 1st Listen: Ok/ pretty good